 For a woman who has not had her uterus removed (via a hysterectomy), taking estrogen alone (ERT) can lead to cancer of the endometrium (the lining of the uterus).
 However, this risk can be avoided by taking both estrogen and progestin in the form of HRT.
-A woman who has had her uterus removed cannot develop endometrial cancer so she can take ERT.
+A woman who has had her uterus removed cannot develop endometrial cancer so she can take ERT without this risk.

 Some studies have suggested that women who take HRT and ERT are at greater risk for developing breast cancer.
 A major study on HRT, the Women's Health Initiative, found that invasive breast cancer was more common among women on long-term HRT.

 Both HRT and ERT slightly increase the risk of developing blood clots in veins.
 In the Women's Health Initiative study, women who were long-term users of HRT had twice the number of blood clots as the women who were not taking HRT.